Statistics Canada, Canadian Vital Statistics - Death database (CVSD)

 - ICD-10 used from 2000 to present

-For the annual releases, the 2016 to 2019 data are considered preliminary due to improvements in methodology and timeliness which shortened the duration of data collection.
-Data for 2020 and 2021 are provisional due to the shortened duration of data collection.
+For the annual releases, the 2016 to 2020 data are considered preliminary due to improvements in methodology and timeliness which shortened the duration of data collection.
+Data for 2021 are provisional due to the shortened duration of data collection.
 Data for Yukon are not available as of 2017.

 Reference period: Calendar year (annual); Monthly (provisional)

-Collection period: For annual data, approximately 19 months after January 1 of the reference year; for monthly data, approximately one month after end of reference period.
+Collection period: For annual data, approximately 13 months after January 1 of the reference year; for monthly data, approximately one month after the end of the reference period.